 - Railroad unemployment compensation benefits

 - Disability benefits paid as a substitute for unemployment compensation

 - Trade readjustment allowances under the Trade Act of 1974 and

 - Unemployment assistance under the Disaster Relief and Emergency Assistance Act of 1974

 Unemployment compensation does not include:

-Unemployment compensation does not include workers' compensation payments.
-See Publication 525, Taxable and Nontaxable Income, for information on these payments.
+- Workers' compensation payments; see Publication 525, Taxable and Nontaxable Income, for information on these payments.

-Unemployment benefits from a private fund to which you voluntarily contribute are taxable only if the amounts you receive are more than your total payments into the fund.
-This taxable amount is not unemployment compensation; it is reported as "Other income" on Form 1040 (PDF).
+- Unemployment benefits from a private fund to which you voluntarily contribute.
+These benefits are taxable only if the amounts you receive are more than your total payments into the fund; however, this taxable amount is not unemployment compensation.
+Report it is as "Other income" on line 21 of Form 1040 (PDF).

 If you received unemployment compensation during the year, you must include it in gross income.
 You may be required to make quarterly estimated tax payments.
 However, you can choose to have federal income tax withheld.
 For more information, refer to Form W-4V (PDF), Voluntary Withholding Request.
 You should receive a Form 1099-G (PDF), Certain Government Payments, showing the amount of unemployment compensation paid to you this year in Box 1, and any federal income tax withheld in Box 4.
 Report the amount shown in Box 1 on line 19 of Form 1040 (PDF), line 13 of Form 1040A (PDF), or line 3 of Form 1040EZ (PDF), and include the withholding shown in Box 4 on line 64 of Form 1040, line 40 of Form 1040A, or line 7 of Form 1040EZ.
 For more information on unemployment, see Unemployment Benefits in Publication 525.